 Video interactions can reduce feelings of loneliness and even help slow cognitive decline in older adults.
 A face-to-face chat with a familiar voice, even through a screen, typically lifts a senior’s mood, reduces anxiety, and brings a sense of normalcy and routine.

-A study published in 2022 by Frontiers in Public Health found that the use of video calls during the pandemic improved mental health and reduced loneliness in older adults.
+A 2022 study published in Frontiers in Public Health found that video calls during the pandemic improved mental health and reduced loneliness among older adults.

 Better Caregiver Coordination.